 CLARA Front End and VELA beamlines description available here.

 CLARA is an advanced electron accelerator test facility which we plan to upgrade to become a free electron laser (FEL) test bed in the future.
 The CLARA project that has three key objectives:

 - To be the European test bed for accelerator research and development.
 Bringing together international collaborations and investments to support the next big inspirational global science projects whilst increasing UK leadership and influence.

 - To enable the UK academic, industrial, and health sectors to develop new accelerator-based technologies, treatments, and frontier research for the benefit of the economy and society.

-Development of new accelerator technologies or techniques can only be made if they are demonstrated and tested on an actual accelerator.
-Progress globally is limited because such tests have to be carried out on accelerators which are dedicated to other purposes, such as particle physics or X-ray production.
-This restricts the time available for accelerator R&D and the degree of risk and innovation which can be trialed as the primary objective of these facilities is to serve their user communities.
-With or without UK XFEL, CLARA is already an excellent accelerator testbed which serves the academic and industrial accelerator communities full time and so these bottlenecks can be removed and rapid progress in R&D is now possible, reconfigurations of the machine permitted, and high risk-high reward technologies are being trialed safely.
-CLARA gives the UK accelerator community genuine leadership in accelerator R&D and is the envy of the world.
-The two UK accelerator institutes, which include seven of the leading universities active in accelerator research, are already contributing significantly to the ongoing development and exploitation of CLARA, including funding several PDRAs and PhD studentships, and they have ambitious plans for future R&D using the bright electron beam and FEL test-bed.
+Development of new accelerator technologies or techniques can only be demonstrated if they are tested on an actual accelerator.
+Progress globally is limited because such tests must be carried out on accelerators that are dedicated to other purposes, such as particle physics or X-ray production.
+This restricts the time available for accelerator R&D and the degree of risk and innovation which can be trialled, since the primary objective of these facilities is to serve their user communities.
+With or without UK XFEL, CLARA is already an excellent accelerator testbed which serves the academic and industrial accelerator communities.
+These bottlenecks can therefore be removed and rapid progress in R&D is now possible.
+Reconfigurations of the machine are permitted, and high risk-high reward technologies can be trialled safely.
+CLARA gives the UK accelerator community genuine leadership in accelerator R&D. The two UK accelerator institutes, which include seven of the leading universities active in accelerator research, are already contributing significantly to the ongoing development and exploitation of CLARA, including funding several PDRAs and PhD studentships, and they have ambitious plans for future R&D using the bright electron beam and FEL testbed.